|

 branching cannot reach, and in humans, the place reproductive imagination finds

+its limit.
 But there is hope for HAL as I see it.
 In this ability to glimpse the

 infinite beyond branching multiplicities is also the ability to grasp the idea